External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 5 Milestones in the Onboarding Process

-Onboarding, in contrast to orientation, expands over a period usually estimated at 6 to 12 months.
+In contrast to orientation, onboarding expands over a period of around 6 to 12 months.
 This time is crucial in transforming a new hire into a full-fledged employee.
-There are certain milestones in the onboarding process which serve as quantum leaps in the new hire’s progress; these are the measurable stages to deliver critical feedback.
+There are certain milestones in the onboarding process that serve as quantum leaps in the new hire’s progress; these are the measurable stages to deliver critical feedback.
 To maximize the results of organizational socialization, or onboarding, it is necessary to focus on the following five control points.

-The 5 Most Important Phases of Employee Onboarding
+The 5 Most Important Milestones in the Employee Onboarding Process

 - Before the first day (pre-boarding)